Alli1223/comp140-api-hacking/README.md

 There are many different weather APIs that I could find, so for my first sprint I aim to have found the most appropriate weather API and try to implement that into the game.

+The file that contains my API code is within the RainSpawn.cs file.

 ##Trello Board: